1. Top Soft Skills Examples for CVs in 2025

 Kenilworth Academy, Leeds

-• Extra-curricular activities.
-Member of debating and public speaking club.
+• Extracurricular activities: Member of the debating and public speaking club.

-And that’s not all.
-You can also include additional sections in your CV and they’re a great place for including skills, too.
-A hobbies and interests section is ideal.
+You can also include additional sections, as they’re a great place to mention extra information that can demonstrate your soft skills.
+A hobbies and interests section or volunteer experience is ideal.

 CV soft skills example—hobbies and interests section